balasulr/balasulr.github.io/final-project-post.md

 [Back to Top](#machine-learning-ii-final-project-parkinsons-disease-detection)

-### In order to understand the dataset’s structure, the shape is checked using `df.shape`, which returns the number of rows (samples) and columns (features)
+### In order to understand the dataset’s structure, the shape is checked using df.shape, which returns the number of rows (samples) and columns (features)

 #### Code:
 ```python